dm9gp/Colpitts-PCB/README.md

  	+9V	Screw terminal		2 pins 	pin spacing 0.2in (5.08mm)
 	SMA 	SMA Antenna Connector	(optional)

-NOTES ON BOARD AND CIRCUIT DESIGN:
+BOARD AND CIRCUIT DESIGN:

 You will need ONLY ONE SMA Antenna Connector as shown in the Schematics and Breadboard diagrams in these files:
 	Colpitts_Bread Board.jpg
 	Colpitts_schematic.jpg

-The reason you will find two SMA connectors in the .fzz Schematics and Breadboard is because the PCB is made double sided and to accept the SMA to be soldered on both sides, so two had to be inluded in the drawing.
+The reason you will find two SMA connectors in the .fzz Schematics and Breadboard is because the PCB is made double sided, to accept the SMA to be soldered on both sides, two had to be inluded in the drawing.

 By calculation, the Tank Circuit with the following values oscillates at a frequency within the HAM Radio 80m Band.:
 		L = 3.3 µH